BenitoFar/Gradio-SpatioTemporalNoduleClassification-app/README.md

-# Lung Nodule Malignancy Prediction Tool - GRADIO app
+# Spatio-Temporal AI for Lung Cancer Screening Nodule Assessment - GRADIO APP

 Predict the probability of a lung nodule being **malignant** using a **spatio-temporal deep learning model**.
 The model analyzes **up to three longitudinal 3D CT scans** of the same nodule and considers its **temporal progression**.